-- (a) Upon a voluntary transfer of ownership of a vessel covered by a written certificate of title, the transferor, as promptly as practicable, shall sign the certificate and deliver it to the transferee.
-Upon a voluntary transfer of ownership of a vessel covered by an electronic certificate of title, the transferor, as promptly as practicable, shall authenticate and deliver to the transferee a record evidencing the transfer of ownership to the transferee.
-A buyer of a vessel covered by a certificate of title has a specifically enforceable right to require the seller to sign and deliver the certificate of title to the purchaser or authenticate and deliver to the purchaser a record evidencing the transfer of ownership. - (b) The creation of a certificate of title identifying the transferee as owner of record satisfies subsection (a). - (c) As among the parties to a transfer and their assignees and successors, a transfer of ownership of a vessel is not rendered ineffective by a failure to comply with subsection (a) or by a failure to apply for a new certificate of title.
+- (a) Upon a voluntary transfer of an ownership interest in a vessel covered by a certificate of title, the following rules apply: - (1) If the certificate is a written certificate of title and if the transferor's interest is noted on the certificate, the transferor, as promptly as practicable, shall sign the certificate and deliver it to the transferee.
+If the transferor does not have possession of the certificate, the person in possession of the certificate has a duty to facilitate the transferor's compliance with this paragraph. - (2) If the certificate of title is an electronic certificate of title, the transferor, as promptly as practicable, shall sign and deliver to the transferee a record evidencing the transfer of ownership to the transferee. - (3) The transferee has a specifically enforceable right to require the transferor to sign and deliver the written certificate of title to the transferee or sign and deliver to the transferee a record evidencing the transfer of ownership. - (b) The creation of a certificate of title identifying the transferee as owner of record satisfies subsection (a). - (c) As among the parties to a transfer and their assignees and successors, a transfer of ownership of a vessel is not rendered ineffective by a failure to comply with subsection (a) or by a failure to apply for a new certificate of title.
 However, except as otherwise provided in

-- Sections 17, 18, 22(b) and (c), or 23, a transfer of ownership without compliance with subsection

-(a) is not effective against other persons claiming an interest in the vessel.
+Sections 17, 18, 22(a), or 23, a transfer of ownership without compliance with subsection (a) is not effective against other persons claiming an interest in the vessel.